Extended Vita (CV)

 Received: Doctorate of Philosophy in History

-RECENT PROFESSIONAL AND TEACHING EXPERIENCE:
+RECENT FACULTY AND TEACHING POSITIONS:

-2017-Currently Texas A&M University-Commerce—Department of History
+9/1/2017-Currently Texas A&M University-Commerce—Department of History

 Distinguished Professor of Digital Humanities and History;